mcb5637/BTX_CAC_Compatibility/README.md

 	- You only get an accuracy penalty for Indirect Fire if you have to shoot over obstacles to hit your target (if it was considered Indirect Fire by the old rules)

  - TODO: edit texts
- - TODO: vehicle updates (inferno, maybe artillery, ams)
+ - TODO: vehicle updates (inferno?)
  - TODO: ATM ammo types (edit lots of mechs)
  - TODO: NARC reveals target?
  - TODO: Flamers & Inferno ammo balance
  - TODO: ECM tohit balance
- - TODO: campagn missions MC
  - TODO: ac projectiles per shot, if possible
  - TODO: itemcollection edits: arrow4
  - TODO: new mechs: Helepolis HEP-3H, quads